bonesmoses/LoSD/README.markdown

 > Q: Help!
 My log directory is getting huge!

+By default, LoSD will not dump system logs when it repairs a LoS.
+But you may have enabled it on your own if you modified the configuration file.
 If you're in a spotty coverage area, the log directory may start to fill with several timestamped log dumps, each of which are around 5MB.
-If you'd like to stop this, please create a file named LoSD.ini in your /data/local/LoSD directory, and make sure it contains the following line:
+If you'd like to stop this, please ensure your LoSD.ini configuration file does not contain the following line:

-    DUMPLOGS=0
+    DUMPLOGS=1

-This will disable log dumping during LoS repair.
-The current default is to log because the script is still in beta status.
-When we're sure the check is more stable, it will be disabled by default, and you'll have to manually re-enable them if you want dumps.
+Such a line will enable log dumping, which again, is disabled by default!

 > Q: I think I have LoS the daemon didn't detect.
 How do I get logs?